At a Glance

-The city chose a multifunctional node that would not only increase broadband access, but also provide multiple diverge capabilities via a camera, environmental sensors, speakers and efficient street lighting.
+The city chose to install a multifunctional node that would not only increase broadband access, but also provide multiple divergent capabilities via a camera, environmental sensors, speakers and efficient street lighting.

 The city owns the data and controls the access to the data analytics platform.
 It should help monitor, manage and operate their evolving and growing smart city services.
 It allows for real-time visualization of data and data analysis to help develop use cases and inform decisions as New Haven Marketplace grows and expands.

 - The city expects cellular and/or CBRS providers opportunities to co-locate in the node, providing new broadband access, capabilities and speed to previously unserved/underserved areas.

 - Data from the IoT environmental sensors can be used to communicate with the citizens as conditions change.
 Data collected over time will be used to make informed decisions.